 Canary Islands beaches don’t get any better than these in Fuerteventura so come here and check them out for yourself.

-Most unusual Beach in Fuerteventura
+The most unusual Beach in Fuerteventura

-If you are into the unusual then Popcorn Beach in the north of the island certainly fits the bill.
+If you are into the unusual, then Popcorn Beach in the north of the island certainly fits the bill.
 This article shows how to find it – Popcorn Beach Fuerteventura – a very unique beach

 I have been holidaying in Fuerteventura for over 30 years and have been living here full time since 2013.
 I have a popular Youtube channel related to this website called JP in Fuerteventura